outsinre/outsinre.github.com/_posts/2017-12-12-wireshark.md

 ### [NAT gateway](http://how-to.wikia.com/wiki/How_to_set_up_a_NAT_router_on_a_Linux-based_computer)

 Set PC as gateway router to your device.
 Then use Wireshark to capture PC Wi-Fi interface.
+Without explicit pointing out, I use *router* and *gateway* interchangeably in this section.

 Here is my case.
 Linux and Android connect to the same Wi-Fi as follows:

 Device | IP
 --- | ---
-Linux | 192.168.0.100
+Linux | 192.168.0.150
 Android | 192.168.0.151
 Router | 192.168.0.1
-WAN | 57.194.2.1
+WAN | dial-up

 By default Linux and Android uses gateway *192.168.0.1*.
 We can check route by: